Grand Re-Opening of the ShopRite of Livingston, NJ

 Credit: Bill Denver

-Village Super Market celebrated the completion of a multi-million-dollar renovation May 18 at the ShopRite of Livingston, highlighted by a ribbon-cutting ceremony and a $5,000 donation to the West Essex YMCA.
+Village Super Market celebrated the completion of a multi-million-dollar renovation May 18 at the ShopRite in Livingston, New Jersey, highlighted by a ribbon-cutting ceremony and a $5,000 donation to the West Essex YMCA.

-Livingston Mayor Shawn Klein joined store associates and members of the Sumas family to cut the ribbon Monday, following a family-friendly customer celebration on Sunday, May 17 that featured live music, samplings, and special in-store demonstrations for local residents.
+Livingston Mayor Shawn Klein joined employees and members of owners the Sumas family to cut the ribbon, following a family-friendly customer celebration the day before that featured live music, samplings and special in-store demonstrations.

-As part of the ribbon cutting, store leadership presented a $5,000 donation to the West Essex YMCA, awarded through the Sumas Family Foundation and Village’s “You Choose.
-We Give.” program, which empowers associates to support local nonprofits making a meaningful impact in their communities.
+The donation to the YMCA was awarded through the Sumas Family Foundation and Village’s “You Choose.
+We Give.” program, which encourages employees to support local nonprofits.

 Renovation highlights

-The storewide renovation introduces new fresh prepared food departments, service counters, lighting, flooring, décor and state-of-the-art cases — creating a fresh, modern shopping experience for customers.
+The storewide renovation introduced new fresh prepared food departments, service counters, lighting, flooring, décor and modern cases.

 “The Sumas family has been serving the Livingston community since 1966.
 This renovation reflects our ongoing commitment to delivering the best possible shopping experience for our customers and the community,” said Perry Blatt, SVP of Village Super Market and third-generation grocer.